despoisj/AgingMapGAN/index.md

 ## Results

-We recommend viewing the video in full-screen to see the resolution of the image our model can handle.
+We recommend viewing the videos in full-screen to see the generated HD images (1024px).
 <div>
     <video style="margin: 0 auto; width: 49%" controls>
       <source src="img/cau.mov">